why-trv/lyth-vscode-color-theme/README.md

 ## Setup

 The project is meant to facilitate creation of multiple themes using relatively short color palette definitions in `src/defs`.

-- In `package.json`, the `contributes.themes` points should list all the themes you want to build.
+- `src/defs` should contain `.ts` files with theme definitions.
+A theme can be defines from scratch (e.g. `lyth-dark.ts`) or inherited from another theme (e.g. `lyth-dark-mono.ts`).
-- `src/defs` should contain `.ts` files with palette definitions.
-The file names should match the `.json` file name at `contributes.themes[].path` in `package.json`.
+- The build process will update the `contributes.themes[]` section of `package.json` automatically.

 ## Notes